 - 20.2.1 An official member may not receive additional remuneration.
-Subsistence and other allowances may be paid to the official member in accordance with his or her conditions of service. - 20.2.2 A non-official member must be remunerated according to scales approved by the National Treasury. - 20.2.3 Should the accounting officer deem it necessary, he or she can, in consultation with the executive authority, determine other remuneration, provided that - (a) the terms of reference are properly defined in terms of time and cost; and - (b) the remuneration is considered taking into account the tariffs as determined by the South African Institute of Chartered Accountants in consultation with the Auditor-General. - 20.2.4 The remuneration of all members of a commission or committee must be disclosed as notes to the financial statements of the institution.
+Subsistence and other allowances may be paid to the official member by the institution that employs the official member in accordance with his or her conditions of service. - 20.2.2 A non-official member must be remunerated according to scales approved by the National Treasury. - 20.2.3 Should the accounting officer deem it necessary, he or she can, in consultation with the executive authority, determine other remuneration, provided that - (a) the terms of reference are properly defined in terms of time and cost; and - (b) if applicable, the remuneration is considered taking into account the tariffs as determined by the institute that regulates the profession that the non-official member belongs to.[South African Institute of Chartered Accountants in consultation with the Auditor-General] - 20.2.4 The remuneration of all members of a commission or committee must be disclosed as notes to the financial statements of the institution.